aeolus-1/triangleGame/README.md

 # Untitled triangle game

-ik what to call it

 basic platforming game similar to getting over it
 pretty cool to work on

-dont read the code it's to complecated for anyone in the world to understand
+dont read the code it's to complicated for anyone in the world to understand

 demo here - https://aeolus-1.github.io/triangleGame